nklabs/matlib/README.md

 We represent a matrix made up of, for example, 18 bit numbers as a SystemVerilog packed array.
-For example, a 2x3 matrix (a matrix with two rows and 3 columns) called A is defined like this:
+For example, a 2x3 matrix (a matrix with two rows and three columns) called A is defined like this:

 ~~~verilog
 logic [2:1][3:1][17:0] A; // Matrix